Harness engineering

 Section titled “Where to find skills”skills.sh

-is a great place to look for valuable skills.
+Section titled “skills.sh”The skills.sh directory is a good place to look for useful skills.

 The accompanying npx skills CLI installs them in the right format for 40+